bramtayl/Justly/README.md

 Here is screenshot of the chords in the song:

 ![chords screenshot](examples/chords.png)

+In the first chord, the default instrument is set to Grand Piano.

 The song starts with a key of frequency 220Hz, that is, A3.
 The key does not change in the first chord.